 The three methods of calculating the radius of curvature for subducted slabs return differing values for any given time step in the model.
-Figure 3 shows the results for a representative model (14), at a single timestep.
+Figure 3 shows the results for a representative model (14), at a single time step.
 The figure shows the crustal particles, downsampled to enhance visibility, in gray.
-For each of the least squares circle fit method, "angle" (red) and "depth" (blue), the calculated circle is plotted using center point and radius returned by the method.
+For each of the least squares circle fit methods, angle (red) and depth (blue), the calculated circle is plotted using the center point and radius returned by the method.
 The smoothed spline (magenta) is shown on top of the slab particle dots.
 The green circle shows the minimum radius of curvature given by the spline method.
 The circle is plotted to be tangent to the spline at the point of minimum radius of curvature and with the appropriate radius.
 Figure 4 shows the radius of curvature calculations for the same model over time.
 For each of the three methods, the relative size of the resultant radii of curvature changes during the model run.
 The first movement of the slabs is due to the slabs relaxing from the initial state and is characterized by a decrease in radii of curvature.
 The radii of curvature continue to decrease as the slabs descend through the upper mantle.
-During the initial period of relaxation from the initial condition the "depth" method calculates a larger radius of curvature than the "angle" method which is larger still than the "spline" method.
-Upon encountering the lower mantle both "circle" methods calculate a similar radius of curvature and increase the rate of radius of curvature reduction.
-The "spline" method returns roughly equivalent values with during the relaxation period and during the period in which the slab encounters the lower mantle.
+During the initial period of relaxation from the initial condition, the depth method calculates a larger radius of curvature than the angle method, which is larger still than the spline method.
+Upon encountering the lower mantle, both "circle" methods calculate a similar radius of curvature and increase the rate of radius of curvature reduction.
+The spline method returns roughly equivalent values during the relaxation period and during the period in which the slab encounters the lower mantle.
 The minimum radius of curvature returned by all methods happens during the period when the slab is resting on the upper mantle.
-During the phase of buckling and piling the radius of curvature for the two "circle" methods rise and fall, while the "spline" method becomes increasingly noisy.
-For the purpose of model intercomparison we selected the "depth" method to calculate radius of curvature.
+During the phase of buckling and piling, the radius of curvature for the two circle methods rises and falls, while the spline method becomes increasingly noisy.
+For the purpose of model intercomparison, we selected the depth method to calculate radius of curvature.

-Figure 5 shows the time evolution of the radius of curvature calculated using the "depth" method for two models, 18 and 36, identical in model setup except for the presence of a lower mantle in 18.
+Figure 5 shows the time evolution of the radius of curvature calculated using the depth method for two models, 18 and 36, identical in model setup except for the presence of a lower mantle in 18.
 The radius of curvature for both models is more or less the same during the period of relaxation.
 At about 5 million years in model time they begin to diverge.
-The radius of curvature for model 36, with no lower mantle, rapidly decreases until about 6 million years with the slab encounters the bottom of the box.
-The radius of curvature for model 18, continues to decrease at about the same rate.
+The radius of curvature for model 36, with no lower mantle, rapidly decreases until about 6 million years, when the slab